slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Anxiety is the dizziness of freedom."
 -- Soren Kierkegaard [1813]*

+> *"You sensed that you should be following a different path, a more ambitious one, you felt that you were destined for other things but you had no idea how to achieve them and in your misery you began to hate everything around you."
+-- Fyodor Dostoyevsky [1821]*

 > *"Worrying is like paying a debt you don’t owe."
 -- Mark Twain [1835]*